Qiskit/documentation/style-guide.md

 In addition to “normal” grammar rules, IBM Quantum technical documentation follows [IBM style guidelines](https://ibmdocs-test.dcs.ibm.com/docs/en/ibm-style), which include rules for ensuring clear translation, correct [terminology usage](https://w3.terminology.g11n.ibm.com/standards/terminology/), accessibility, and general guidelines that helps all IBM documentation have the same look and feel.
 (Note that this is specific to technical documentation, not marketing material or blogs, which have their own voice, tone, and style guides.)

-The following list highlights grammatical and stylistic situations we most often encounter while proofreading documentation.
+The following list highlights grammatical and stylistic situations we frequently encounter while proofreading documentation.

 ## Titles and headers